A dialog between cell adhesion and topology at the core of morphogenesis

-Under these conflicting observations, one must closely explore the effects of crossing $\alpha_c$.
-Aside of the massive creation of cell-cell contacts, a crucial change occurring when crossing $\alpha_c$ towards low values is the formation of the three-cell-junctions (TJCs) \cite{parent2017mechanics, Kim:2021, Rustarazo:2025, Autorino:2025}.
-Thus, in any triangular configuration of cells, above $\alpha_c$, we expect to observe a small pocket of fluid whereas, at values below $\alpha_c$, such pocket is closed and a TJC is formed, presumably introducing new structural constraints over the system ---see Fig. \ref{Fig:Fig4}B. Still, if the 3D nature of the tissue is considered, pockets of fluid may remain there, which should be totally expelled at a second critical point, $\alpha_c'=0.71...$ in which a 3D tissue in force balance condition should be totally confluent \cite{Autorino:2025} ---see Fig. \ref{Fig:Fig4}C. $\\$ $\\$ \fbox{ \parbox{0.49\textwidth}{
+Under these observations, the effects of crossing $\alpha_c$ have been explored in detail.
+Aside of the massive creation of cell-cell contacts, a crucial change occurring when crossing $\alpha_c$ towards low values is the formation of the three-cell-junctions (TCJs) \cite{parent2017mechanics, Kim:2021, Rustarazo:2025, Autorino:2025}.
+Thus, above $\alpha_c$ and in force balance conditions we expect, in any triangular configuration of cells, to observe a small pocket of fluid whereas, at values below $\alpha_c$, such pocket is expected to be closed and a TCJ is formed, presumably introducing new structural constraints over the system ---see Fig. \ref{Fig:Fig4}B. Still, if the 3D nature of the tissue is considered, pockets of fluid may remain there, which should be totally expelled at a second critical point, $\alpha_c'=0.71...$, in which a 3D tissue in force balance condition should be totally confluent \cite{Autorino:2025} ---see Fig. \ref{Fig:Fig4}C.

+Therefore, empirical and theoretical findings point to the hypothesis that TCJs , triggered at $\alpha_c$ , have an active role in defining the structure and material response of the tissue.
+To exemplify that, a numerical experiment of tissue compression using \texttt{Surface evolver software} \cite{Brakke:1992} shows that, in tissues with the same a-priori cell fraction $\phi>\phi_c$, stress propagation, expressed in terms of relative increase of internal pressure in cells, displays a much larger scale in tissues below $\alpha_c$, in which TCJs are formed, than in ones above $\alpha_c$, the ones containing empty spaces in the central part of triangular structures ---see Fig \ref{Fig:Fig4}D.

+As a conclusion, a {\em phase diagram} has been proposed, using the coordinates $\alpha,\phi$.
+This phase diagram contains four differentiated regions articulated around a double critical point in adhesion and density $(\alpha_c,\phi_c)$ \cite{Rustarazo:2025} ---see Fig. \ref{Fig:Fig4}E. These four regions, in turn, may refer to primitive versions of different tissue architectures: 1) $\alpha<\alpha_c$, $\phi>\phi_c$ {\em epithelial-like}, 2) $\alpha<\alpha_c$, $\phi<\phi_c$ {\em lumen-like}, 3) $\alpha>\alpha_c$, $\phi>\phi_c$ {\em mesenchymal-like} (dense), and 4) $\alpha>\alpha_c$, $\phi<\phi_c$ {\em mesenchymal-like} (sparse) \cite{Rustarazo:2025}.
+In summary, this phase diagram grasps both structural and material properties, and defines a discretized space of possibilities on how these properties may look like in real tissues.

+{\bf Conclusions and outlook} The theoretical analysis based on tissue topology provides abstract tools to bridge the microscopic level of cell-cell interactions and the emerging macroscopic tissue structure and properties.
+A central question is, in consequence, how developing organisms regulate tissue topology and, with it, its phenotypic outcomes.
+This report focuses on cell adhesion, highlighting recent studies which focused on how smooth and continuous changes at cell–cell interfaces propagate nonlinearly at the tissue scale, promoting convergence toward specific phenotypes and, in larger systems, defining a discrete set of possible tissue architectures and material properties.
+Further research efforts should try to connect the topological/mechanical properties of the tissue with the dynamics of cell fate decision \cite{Autorino:2025} or pathological scenarios \cite{ilina2020cell,hannezo2022rigidity}, thereby linking the emergence of function and morphogenesis.